-There’s a lot to be excited about Manhattan’s newest neighborhood, Hudson Yards.
-Penned as a neighborhood where living, working and playing morph together, the more than a dozen skyscrapers that make up Hudson Yards will be used for residential, commercial, and office purposes.
-While the whole neighborhood won’t be completely finished until the 2020s, it’s already hitting quite a few milestones in 2017.
+There’s a lot to be excited about when it comes to Manhattan’s newest neighborhood, Hudson Yards.
+Penned as a neighborhood where life, work and play morph together, the more than a dozen skyscrapers that make up Hudson Yards are slated to be used for residential, commercial, and office purposes.
+While the neighborhood won’t be entirely complete for a few more years, it’s already hit quite a few milestones in 2017.

-One of Hudson Yards’s condo buildings — Fifteen Hudson Yards — already has 25 percent of its apartments sold after sales launched in the fall of 2016.
-While some developers have had worries that apartments would be on the market for longer periods of time, the rate at which the apartments are selling at Fifteen Hudson Yards has been the fastest for a new construction project in 2016.
+One of Hudson Yards’s condo buildings — Fifteen Hudson Yards — has already sold 25 percent of its apartments since sales launched in the fall of 2016.
+While some developers were concerned that apartments would be on the market for longer periods of time, the rate at which the apartments are selling at Fifteen Hudson Yards has been the fastest for a new construction project in 2016.
 And Fifteen Hudson Yards won’t even be finished until 2018 — the building is still under construction.

 Related Companies, one of the developers of the site, sees that success in sales comes from the attractive idea of Hudson Yards.
 It’s close proximity to the activities and conveniences of Midtown and is impressively built over 30 active train tracks.
 But it’s the promise of innovative technologies in its modern luxury towers, state-of-the-art public spaces, and the combination of condos, office space, and shopping and dining that makes the neighborhood so attractive to live in.